sktime/enhancement-proposals/steps/24_skpro_polars_support_integration/step.md

 Similar adaptations can be followed inside `predict_quantiles`, `predict_var` and `predict_proba`.
 We will first call `._check_X` and convert input X if necessary into the correct mtype.
 Then, if the user specified a new transform container through `set_output`, we verify that the transform value passed in from the user is a valid key, and then call the convert output function to transform.

+To summarize, all `predict_` functions inside `regression._base.py` will have the new code marked in * to facilitate the checking, convert of the output data container.
+The actual conversion method `create_container` will depend on the adapter specified as part of the `transform` specification done by the user.
+This method could be potentially be implemented as part of https://github.com/sktime/skpro/pull/392

 ### Potential Conversion combinations

 ###### Pandas to Polars